dnackat/numerical-recipes-lite/README.md

 **Status**: *Ongoing*

-*These are a bunch of python programs on matrix methods (Gaussian elimination and whatnot) and numerical methods (Runge-Kutta, etc.) that I have written, am writing now, or plan to write in the near future.
+*These are a bunch of python programs on matrix methods (Gaussian elimination and whatnot), numerical methods (Runge-Kutta, etc.), and some simple CFD codes that I have written, am writing now, or plan to write in the near future.
 I'm doing these for learning and to use it in small projects.
 This should be fun!*

-**Currently working on**: *Gauss-Jordan elimination method for matrix inverses*
+**Currently working on**: *Writing toy CFD codes as practice for the CFD using FVM course I'm currently doing*

 *What I've coded so far:*